• Skip to primary navigation

 September 1, 2023 by Christy Leave a Comment

-Almost every summer for the past seventeen years, my family has descended on the berry bushes that grow abundantly in our area to gather the delicious fruit they offer.
+Almost every summer for the past eighteen years, my family has descended on the berry bushes that grow abundantly in our area to gather the delicious fruit they offer.
 From the time they have been old enough, my children learn to help pick blackberries.

 Usually, when they first begin, they eat more than they put in their baskets, their little faces showing the telltale purple streaks.
 As they get older though, they begin to realize that the more berries they bring home, the more jars of delicious blackberry jam end up in the cupboard to be enjoyed throughout the year.
 They also know they will be tasting the fruits of their labors in Thanksgiving pies and in cobblers.